ElfSundae/Awesome-iOS/README.md

 - [Harpy](https://github.com/ArtSabintsev/Harpy) - Notify users when a new version of your app is available and prompt them to upgrade.
 - [BLKFlexibleHeightBar](https://github.com/bryankeller/BLKFlexibleHeightBar) - Create condensing header bars like those seen in the Facebook, Square Cash, and Safari iOS apps.
 - [UIScrollView-InfiniteScroll](https://github.com/pronebird/UIScrollView-InfiniteScroll) - Infinite scroll implementation as a category for UIScrollView.
+- [ContainerView](https://github.com/mrustaa/ContainerView) - ContainerView is designed to add a cool swim from the bottom to the animation with the effect of scale, controlled by the help of a gesture, scrollView also takes control.
 - [XLForm](https://github.com/xmartlabs/XLForm) - XLForm is the most flexible and powerful iOS library to create dynamic table-view forms.
 - [MGBoxKit](https://github.com/sobri909/MGBoxKit) - Simple, quick iOS tables, grids, and more
 - [InAppSettingsKit](https://github.com/futuretap/InAppSettingsKit) - Easily add in-app settings to your iPhone apps.